jihyojeon/JIHYO-JEON/README.md

 A collaborative full stack developer, experienced with JavaScript technologies.
 Expert in Node, Express, MongoDB, SQL, WebSockets, React and NextJS.
 Possess extensive knowledge of computer science and machine learning algorithms.

 - 😄 Pronouns: she/her
-- 🌱 I’m currently learning TypeScript!
+- 🚀 I’m currently building the network for female Korean developers in London (...in progress)
+  - Please contact me if you are interested! 🇬🇧🇰🇷🧑‍💻
 - ⚡ Fun fact: Korea in a country select box could be "South Korea" or "Korea, South" or "Republic of Korea" or "Korea, Republic of" or "Korea" 🤷🏻‍♀️
 - 🎥 This year's resolution: [Kor/Eng][ Vlogging](https://www.youtube.com/channel/UCvx6kNlh9K_xQf7FTgrO4DQ)